 as his Major Point – is that “the designation of dogmatic fact as to the validity of a papal election can only apply to past popes,” not present Popes.”

-He then provided several arguments to explain why he believes only past Popes can be connected with the dogma, and attempted to show why several of my arguments were erroneous.
-He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed these confirm his position.
+He then provided several arguments to justify his contention that only past Popes can be connected with a "primary dogma" and attempted to show why several of my arguments were erroneous.
+He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed that these quotations further confirm his position.

 Smith: I have the book True or False Pope, and have read it a couple of times.
 I think it is literally monumental; an extremely scholarly work, upon which extraordinary diligence has been exercised.
 In spite of the huge respect I have for it I must admit that there were a very few assertions made therein that seemed to me to be lacking the necessary support of fact and/or logic.
 One of these was the claim that, once a pope is accepted with moral unanimity of the Church, that very fact guarantees the validity of his election.